nrfconnect/sdk-nrf/doc/nrf/libraries/nrf_security/index.rst

 .. _nrf_security_readme:
 .. _nrf_security:

-Nordic Security Module
+nRF Security
-######################
+############

-The Nordic Security Module (nrf_security) provides an integration between Mbed TLS and software libraries that provide hardware-accelerated cryptographic functionality on selected Nordic Semiconductor SoCs as well as alternate software-based implementations of the Mbed TLS APIs.
+The nRF Security subsystem (nrf_security) provides an integration between Mbed TLS and software libraries that provide hardware-accelerated cryptographic functionality on selected Nordic Semiconductor SoCs as well as alternate software-based implementations of the Mbed TLS APIs.
-This module includes a PSA driver abstraction layer to enable both hardware-accelerated and software-based implementation at the same time.
+The subsystem includes a PSA driver abstraction layer to enable both hardware-accelerated and software-based implementation at the same time.

-The nrf_security module can interface with the :ref:`nrf_cc3xx_mbedcrypto_readme`.
+The nRF Security subsystem can interface with the :ref:`nrf_cc3xx_mbedcrypto_readme`.
-This library conforms to the specific revision of Mbed TLS that is supplied through the nRF Connect SDK.
+This library conforms to the specific revision of Mbed TLS that is supplied through the |NCS|.

 .. toctree::
    :maxdepth: 2